sensor-dream/APIVOF/guidelines/list-info/t-packs-in-system-fedora-34.md

 ```
 Эпоха        : 9
-Из репозитор : updates-testing
+From repo     : updates-testing
-Краткое опис : Typeset fiction, non-fiction and mathematical books
+Short desc    : Typeset fiction, non-fiction and mathematical books
 URL          : http://tug.org/texlive/
-Лицензия     : LPPL 1.3
+License      : LPPL 1.3
-Описание     : The memoir class is for typesetting poetry, fiction, non-
+Descript     : The memoir class is for typesetting poetry, fiction, non-
              : fiction, and mathematical works.
 Permissible document 'base'
              : font sizes range from 9 to 60pt.
 There is a range of page-
              : styles and well over a dozen chapter-styles to choose from, as